-Aggro Warrior is a new archetype for Hearthstone’s Saviors of Uldum expansion.
+Aggro Warrior is a cross between various other archetypes for the start of Descent of Dragons.
 A whole bunch of cards were added to the game that help this deck succeed and synergise excellently with older aggro-based cards.

 We’ve put together an Aggro Warrior deck list guide to help you on your way.
 The meta’s always developing, so we’ll keep updating this guide and adapting to the ever-shifting Hearthstone landscape.